Betty Laurincova – Stockholm (Sweden)

 What do you find to be the scariest aspect of cycling in the city?

-When visiting Seattle, where would you advise cyclists to ride?
+When visiting Stockholm, where would you advise cyclists to ride?